Martian4x/customer_first/readme.md

 Business can reward high values customers as a part of enhance customer relationship by rewarding them airtime.
 They can do that on the platform throght Rewards feature.
 The Reward is on the left menu, click that and the select a recepient of that AirTime then enter amount then submit.

 - SMS
 Sending SMS is even easier, that can be done on left menu, menu item labeled SMS.
 On that page anything relating SMS can be done there.
-Can check balance of SMS Credit, Number of SMS sent.
+Can check balance of SMS Credit by clicking the balance checker icon.
 On Send SMS table, the user can send a message to any or all of his/her customers.
 They can filter out Customersm, Couriers, or their Partiners and multiselect from there.
 On the Inbox tab is where all Inbound SMS will appear.
 That table is dedicated for Two Way SMS.
 Customer can send 'CUSTOMER Order order_id received' on derivery to sign that the order was received